GustavoGodoy/GustavoGodoy/README.md

 My name is Gustavo and:
 > - 😃 I really like to learn
 > - 🎉 Welcome to my Github Profile
-> - 👨‍🎓 Mid-Level Java Developer at BTG Pactual the largest investment bank in Latin America.
+> - 👨‍🎓 Java Developer at BTG Pactual the largest investment bank in Latin America.
-> - 📂 Former Software Engineer at BMW
+> - 📂 Former Software Engineer at BMW and Itaú
-> - 💻 Already had work experience with Java Spring, Quarkus, SQL, NoSQL, React, Angular, AWS and Microsservices.
+> - 💻 Work experience with Java Spring, Quarkus, SQL, NoSQL, React, Angular, AWS and Microsservices.

 <div align="center">
   <img src="https://profile-counter.glitch.me/GustavoGodoy/count.svg?"  />